vkasturiasu/srikar_git/readme.txt

-this is the readme to undersrtand how git works
+this is the readme to undersrtand how git works. this is a second line after my first commit